-The principal purposes of interfund transfers were to disperse Reappraisal Escrow Funds and State Fire Code monies, to provide funds for operating expenses, and debt service payments.
+The principle purposes of interfund transfers were to provide funds for grant matches, to provide funds for operating expenses and debt service payments, and correction of posting errors in the prior year.
 All interfund transfers were routine and consistent with the activities of the fund making the transfer.